Prosigns for Morse code: Notation and representations

 Although some of the prosigns as-written appear to be simply two adjacent letters, most prosigns are transmitted as digraphs that have no pauses between the patterns that represent the "combined" letters, and are most commonly written with a single bar over the merged letters (if more than one single character) to indicate this.
 The only difference between what is transmitted for the Morse code prosign vs. the separate letter signs is the presence or absence of an inter-letter space between the two "dit" / "dah" sequences.

-Although the difference in the transmission is subtle, the difference in meaning is gross:
+Although the difference in the transmission is subtle, the difference in meaning is significant:

 For example, the unofficial prosign AA indicates that the receiving Morse operator should begin a new line, (Note: The prosign AA is only used for multi-line addresses inside message headings of ARRL batched message format, where sending the more common BT prosign would prematurely terminate the heading.

 The sequence produced by AA = has also been in non-ITU (hence "unofficial") use in German language Morse for the letter Ä, for eastern European railway telegraphy.) but the two separate letter sign or abbreviation AA indicates the voice procedure words ALL AFTER, used to indicate what part of the previously transmitted message needs to be re-transmitted.
 (Note: Only when sent with ship-to-ship signal lights does the abbreviation AA have the same meaning as the voice procedure word UNKNOWN STATION.)

 Because no letter boundaries are transmitted with the codes counted as prosigns, their representation by two letters is usually arbitrary, and may be done in multiple equivalent ways.
 Normally, one particular form is used by convention, but some prosigns have multiple forms in common use:

 For example, AA (+) is exactly equivalent to EK (+) and RT (+).